High Court of New Zealand: Criminal matters

 The High Court deals with the most serious types of criminal offences that exceed the District Court's jurisdiction.
 It deals with all category 4 offences, including murder, manslaughter and treason, as well as any other offence where the accused is likely to be sentenced to life imprisonment or preventive detention.
 A High Court Judge may direct that a serious category 2 and 3 "protocol" offence, such as aggravated wounding with intent, kidnapping or sexual violation of a child, be transferred from the District Court to the High Court for hearing.
 Most cases are heard before a Judge and jury, but may sometimes be heard before a Judge alone.

 Civil matters

 The Court has exclusive jurisdiction over all civil claims where the amount in dispute exceeds $350,000, and certain categories of proceedings.
 The categories of proceeding which can only be commenced in the High Court includes matters concerning admiralty, certain applications relating to land (such as seeking its transfer or caveats), company law including liquidations, bankruptcy, the administration of estates and trusts, and trade mark and patent infringement.
-For civil claims worth less than $350,000, the High Court can have co-extensive jurisdiction with the District Court.
+For civil claims of up to $350,000, the High Court can have co-extensive jurisdiction with the District Court.

+Cited cases

 Appellate function

 Rights of appeal to the High Court exist against the decisions of the District Court (except for jury trials), the Family Court, the Youth Court and the Environment Court and numerous administrative tribunals and regulatory bodies.